dotnet/docs/docs/core/extensions/dependency-injection.md

 # Dependency injection in .NET

 .NET supports the dependency injection (DI) software design pattern, which is a technique for achieving [Inversion of Control (IoC)](../../architecture/modern-web-apps-azure/architectural-principles.md#dependency-inversion) between classes and their dependencies.
-Dependency injection in .NET is a [first-class citizen](https://en.wikipedia.org/wiki/First-class_citizen), along with configuration, logging, and the options pattern.
+Dependency injection in .NET is a built-in part of the framework, along with configuration, logging, and the options pattern.

 A *dependency* is an object that another object depends on.
 Examine the following `MessageWriter` class with a `Write` method that other classes depend on: